 To do this, simply clean and then soak your raw sea moss in fresh (preferably filtered) water for twelve (12) to twenty-four (24) hours.
 Then add it, with the water it was soaking in, to a bath and allow to rest for a few minutes.

 You may choose to leave the seaweed in the bath if you wish, or remove it before getting in, that’s up to you.
-The collagen in the sea moss will also help to reduce the appearance of cellulite, firm the skin, and leave you feeling relaxed.
+The collagen in the seaweed will also help to reduce the appearance of cellulite, firm the skin, and leave you feeling relaxed.

 Making Sea Moss Gel